apache/bookkeeper/site3/website/versioned_docs/version-4.15.0/getting-started/installation.md

 ## Download

-You can download Apache BookKeeper releases from one of many [Apache mirrors](https://dlcdn.apache.org/bookkeeper/).
+You can download Apache BookKeeper releases from the [Download page](/releases).

 ## Clone